bogzbonny/yeehaw/_TODO_DONE.md

 01. textbox  right-arrow wont get you to the last FINAL extra cursor position of the text.
     - however the down arrow can get you there
 01. refactors
-     - create SclLocationSet type
+     - create DynLocationSet type
-     - modify EO to use SclLocationSet instead of LocationSet (everything dynamic on context)
+     - modify EO to use DynLocationSet instead of LocationSet (everything dynamic on context)
-     - move 'SclLocation' to the element from the EO
+     - move 'DynLocation' to the element from the EO
         - will need to remove pos_x, pos_y, width, height from Pane
      - move 'visible' to the element from the EO
      - remove unnecessary element event response items now that the location